 Three Months Ended March 31, Six Months Ended March 31,

-(in thousands) 2021 2020 2021 2020
+(in thousands) 2021 2020 20)21 2020

 Net liabilities at beginning of period \$ 8,973 \$ 19,873 \$ 9,123 \$ 18,373

-Additions - 1,500
+Additions 1,500

 Total gains or losses:

 Included in earnings (3,800) 100 (3,800)

 Settlements (1) (4,250) (250) (4,250)

 Net liabilities at end of period \$ 8,973 \$ 11,823 \$ 8,973 \$ 11,823

-(1) Settlements represent earnout payments that have been paid or earned during the period.
+Settlements represent earnout payments that have been paid or earned during the period.

-The following table provides quantitative information (in thousands) about our Level 3 unobservable inputs related to our financial liabilities at March 31, 2021:
+The following table provides guantitative information (in thousands) about our Level 3 unobservable inputs related to our financial liabilities at March 31, 2021:

-Fair Value Valuation Technique Unobservable Input Unobservable Input Range Weighted Average ge (1)
+Fair Value Valuation Technique Unobservable Input Unobservable Input Range Weighted Average (1)

 \$1,000 Monte Carlo simulation Discount rate 1.4 %

 Revenue Volatility 44.4 %

 Risk free rate 2.3 %

 \$7,973 Probability analysis Discount rate 0.5 %

-Payment amounts \$5,250 - \$7,000 \$ 6,4 400
+Payment amounts \$5,250 - \$7,000 \$ 6,400

 Probabilities 40% - 60% 53 %

-(1) The weighted average of the payment amounts and the probabilities (Level 3 unobservable inputs), associated with the contingent consideration valued using probability analysis, were weighted by the relative undiscounted fair value of payment amounts and of probability payment amounts, respectively.
+(1) The weighted average of the payment amounts and the probabilities (Level 3 unobservable inputs), associated with the contingent consideration valued using probability analysis, were weighted by the relative undiscounted fair value of payment amounts, respectively.

 The above significant unobservable inputs are subject to change based on changes in economic and market conditions.
 The use of significant unobservable inputs creates uncertainty in the measurement of fair value as of the reporting date.
 The significant unobservable inputs used in the fair value measurement of the contingent consideration using Monte Carlo simulation are (i) discount rate, (ii) revenue volatility and (iii) risk-free rate.
-Significant increases or decreases in the discount rate and risk-free rate in isolation would result in a significantly lower or higher fair value measurement.
-Significant unobservable inputs used in the fair consideration using probability analysis are (i) discount rate, (ii) payment amounts and (iii) probabilities.
-Significant increases or decreases in the discount rate, (ii) payment amounts and (iii) probabilities.
-Significant increases or decreases in the discount rate, (ii) payment amounts and (iii) probabilities.
-Significant increases or decreases in the payment amounts or probabilities in isolation would result in a significant increases or decreases in the payment amounts or probabilities in isolation would result in a significant increases or decreases in the payment amounts or probabilities in isolation would result in a significant increases or decreases in the payment amounts or probabilities in isolation would result in a significant increases or decreases in the payment amounts or probabilities in isolation would result in a significant increase for decreases in the payment amounts or probabilities in isolation would result in a significant increases or decreases in the payment amounts or probabilities in isolation would result in a significantly higher or lower fair value measurement.
+Significant increases or decreases in the significant unobservable inputs used in the fair value measurement of the contingent consideration using Monte Carlo simulation are (i) discount rate, (ii) revenue volatility and (iii) risk-free rate.
+Significant increases or higher fair value measurement.
+Significant changes in revenue volatility in isolation would result in a significantly lower or higher fair value measurement.
+The significant unobservable inputs used in the fair value measurement of the contingent consideration using probability analysis are (i) discount rate, (ii) payment amounts and (iii) probabilities.
+Significant increases or decreases in the discount rate in isolation would result in a significantly lower or higher fair value measurement.
 It is not possible for us to predict the effect of future economic or market conditions on our estimated fair values.